 Twenty minutes later phone and charger are still there, while I speed southwards.
-I’ve barely got comfortable in rear carriage before I realise.
-Fuck, fuck and thrice fuck.
-Hotfooting down the six carriages I find the conductor in first class at the front.
+I’ve just got comfy in rear carriage when I realise.
+Fuck, fuck and thrice fuck!
+Hotfooting the six carriages I find the conductor in first class at the front.
 Can he ring Beeston while I alight at Loughborough for the next train back?

 A few minutes later I ease heavy rucsack and trolley onto the platform at Loughborough, where the conductor runs up to say no answer at Beeston but good luck.
 I thank him anyway, take the next train up the line, find items exactly as left.
 Not for the first time in respect of kit lost and saved I hear, over right shoulder, the discreet Jeevesian cough of my guardian angel as I plonk one sorry arse on a bench to await the next down train.

 A change at Leicester has me in Narborough by four-thirty, the heat stultifying.
 A three minute walk to School Lane puts me on the No. 50 for a free ride to the Dovecote Inn, four stops on and four hundred metres from Langham Bridge.

 I taste Cornwall by way of a pint of Doom Bar, kit parked on the grass outside the bay window where I sup.
 Just before six I reach Langham Bridge, carrying the B4114 with its relentless stream of biker and commuter, trucker and white van man.